-Students at Stella Elementary will earn grades based on their demonstration of mastery of the Common Core Standards.
-Grades may include student performance on in-class work, assessments, projects, and other components as applicable to each content area.
-The table below indicates the ways in which letter, percentage, and rubric grades will be used at Stella Elementary and what these grades mean in terms of a student's level of mastery of the Common Core Content Standards.
+Students at Valor Academy will earn grades based on their demonstration of mastery of the Common Core Standards.
+Grades will include student performance on in-class work, homework, assessments, and other components as applicable to each content area.
+The table below indicates the ways in which letter, percentage, and rubric grades will be used at Valor Academy and what these grades mean in terms of a student's level of mastery of the State Content Standards.

 Rubric Score Meaning 4 A student earning a 4 in a subject is consistently demonstrating advanced levels of mastery with the content standards.
 3 A student earning a 3 in a subject is consistently demonstrating proficiency with the content standards.
 2 A student earning a 2 in a subject is consistently demonstrating basic competency with the content standards.

-A student earning a 1 is not yet demonstrating a basic level of mastery with the content standards and needs to demonstrate mastery of the standards.
+1 A student earning a 1 is not yet demonstrating a basic level of mastery with the content standards and needs to demonstrate mastery of the standards.

 There will be school-wide standards for grading.
-Teachers will be trained on the school's policy and will work with the school leadership and teacher teams to ensure that grades are calibrated and assigned in a fair and consistent manner that corresponds with student mastery.
+Teachers will be trained on the school's policy and will work with the Principal and teacher teams to ensure that grades are calibrated and assigned in a fair and consistent manner that corresponds with student mastery of State Content Standards.

-Behavior Expectations
+Classroom Behavior Expectations

-Students are expected to line up in orderly lines during all transitions to and from class.
-Upon entrance into the classroom, students must place their backpacks in their cubbies or hooks.
+Students are expected to line up in orderly lines in their designated area.
+Their teacher will pick the students up and walk them to their classroom.

+Upon entrance into the classroom, students should place their backpack on their hanger and homework folder in the homework basket.
 Students are then expected to follow the class procedure as determined by their teacher.

-Students are expected to follow the expectations of the lesson or discussion that is set by their teacher.
-During direct instruction, students are to be in their seat or in the designated area.
-Students should remain in their seats or assigned area at all times during direct instruction unless given permission by the teacher (including throwing trash away, getting a tissue, and sharpening a pencil).
+Students are expected to follow the expectation of the lesson or discussion that is set by their teacher.
+During directed instruction, students are to be in their seat or in the designated area.
+Students should remain in their seats or assigned area at all times during directed instruction unless given permission to move by the teacher (including throwing trash away, getting a tissue, and sharpening a pencil).
 Every student is expected to actively participate in class work through participating in the discussion or activity, and following the lesson.
-It is also expected that sometimes students will need reminders to stay on-task.
-If students struggle to follow expectations after two teacher reminders, parents may be notified.